teorth/equational_theories/commentary/Equation1485.md

 The [finite spectrum](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/Order.203.20Spectra/with/527073087) of (cardinalities of finite magmas satisfying) this law conjecturally consists of [squares and twice squares](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/1485/near/480045734).

-This law implies that the squaring map `S: x ↦ x◇x` obeys `S(S(S(x))) = S(x)`.
+This law implies that the squaring map `S: x ↦ x◇x`  `S(S(S(x))) = S(x)`.
 This law cannot hold in a non-trivial quasigroup or associative magma.
 For commutative magmas, this law [characterizes the Sheffer stroke](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/A.20single.20axiom.20for.20Boolean.20algebra/near/519538543).